2001 United Kingdom general election: Results

-Staying at what they considered rock bottom, however, showed that the Conservatives had failed to improve their negative public image, had remained somewhat disunited over Europe, and had not regained the trust that they had lost in the 1990s.
-Hague's focus on the "Save The Pound" campaign narrative had failed to gain any traction; Labour's successful countertactic was to be repeatedly vague over the issue of future monetary union – and said that the UK would only consider joining the Eurozone "when conditions were right".
+Staying at what they considered rock bottom, however, showed that the Conservatives had failed to improve their negative public image, had remained somewhat divided over Europe and had not regained the trust that they had lost in the 1990s.
+Hague's focus on the 'Save The Pound' campaign narrative had failed to gain any traction; Labour's successful counter-tactic was to be repeatedly vague over the issue of future monetary union – and said that the UK would only consider joining the Eurozone 'when conditions were right'.
 But in Scotland, despite flipping one seat from the Scottish National Party, their vote collapse continued.
 They failed to retake former strongholds in Scotland as the Nationalists consolidated their grip on the Northeastern portion of the country.

-The Liberal Democrats could point to steady progress under their new leader, Charles Kennedy, gaining more seats than the main two parties—albeit only six overall—and maintaining the performance of a pleasing 1997 election, where the party had doubled its number of seats from 20 to 46.
-While they had yet to become electable as a government, they underlined their growing reputation as a worthwhile alternative to Labour and Conservative, offering plenty of debate in Parliament and representing more than a mere protest vote.
+The Liberal Democrats, under their new leader, Charles Kennedy, gained six seats – marking a continuation in their recent increase in popularity as per the 1997 election, where the party had more than doubled its parliamentary representation from 20 to 46 seats.

-The SNP failed to gain any new seats and lost a seat to the Conservatives by just 79 votes.
+The SNP failed to gain any new seats and lost a seat to the Conservatives, though by just 79 votes.
 In Wales, Plaid Cymru both gained a seat from Labour and lost one to them.

-In Northern Ireland the Ulster Unionists, despite gaining North Down, lost five other seats.
+In Northern Ireland, the Ulster Unionists, despite gaining North Down, lost five other seats.